-I just recently returned from a 12 night tour of Egypt led by my friends Gary and his wife World Peace artist Andrea Smith.
+I just recently returned from a 12-night tour of Egypt led by my friends Gary and his wife World Peace artist Andrea Smith.
 They have a love affair with Egypt and have taken many groups throughout the years.
-If I was ever going to Egypt it would definitely be with Gary and Andrea.
+If I were ever going to Egypt, it would definitely be with Gary and Andrea.

 After we left Cairo we flew to the Upper Egypt town of Aswan where we boarded the private boat the Dahabeya Afandina for 7 nights.
-The boat was more like a home and group become a family hanging out on the lanai or up on the sundeck after a day of touring.
+The boat was more like a home and the group became a family hanging out on the lanai or upon the sundeck after a day of touring.
 We had all our meals together on one long dining table.
 The food was simple but fresh and tasty.
 The chef made a different wonderful soup every night, yum!

 We then traveled by bus through the desert to the resort town of Hurghada located on the Red Sea.
 The accommodations at the luxury resort Oberoi Sahl Hasheesh was the perfect place to decompress and absorb everything that we had experienced.
 Tourism is way down in Egypt.
 Our group and a handful of others were the only guests.
 We literally had the whole place to ourselves.

-If you’ve been wanting to travel to Egypt, I highly recommend it.
+If you want to travel to Egypt, I highly recommend it.
 It turned out to be our best trip EVER!
 I’m planning on taking a group in 2018.
 Gary and Andrea will be doing another tour in 2017.
 If you are interested or would like more information send me an email at firstname.lastname@example.org

 Want to see more pictures of my trip?
-Click This is Egypt for a short video slide show.
+Click below for a short video slide show.

 Want more information on traveling to Egypt?
 Call us at 808-244-1414 or send an email to email@example.com